 These days, getting married isn’t an automatic part of life for many serious couples.
-According to the latest U.S. Census, 12 percent of couples were unmarried and this doesn’t even include serious couples who weren’t living together.
+According to the U.S. Census, over 12 percent of couples are unmarried and this doesn’t even include serious couples who weren’t living together.

 If you’re in this kind of relationship, managing money can get a little tricky.
 While you and your partner might be as close as a married couple, you don’t have the same legal responsibilities to each other.
 If you’re thinking of merging finances with your partner and possibly opening a joint checking account or credit card, you need to spend more time thinking about this decision so you don’t hurt your financial plan or your relationship.